 Creating the Presentation

 For oral presentations:

-- Oral presentation slide decks should be saved as PowerPoint (PPT, PPTX) or PDF files.
+- Oral presentation slide decks must be saved as PowerPoint (.pptx, .ppt) files.

 - ICMB XI will provide all poster presenters with numbered spaces and thumbtacks for hanging their posters.